-Prior to joining Banner & Witcoff, Mr. Ingvoldstad gained broad experience as intellectual property counsel for a late-stage startup in Silicon Valley.
+Prior to joining Banner Witcoff, Ben gained broad experience as intellectual property counsel for a late-stage startup in Silicon Valley.
 He was involved in every aspect of building the company’s patent portfolio and strategy, and worked closely with inventors and engineers to file several hundred high quality patent applications.
-Mr. Ingvoldstad additionally gained experience managing a trademark portfolio, establishing an open source policy, and advising on copyright issues.
+Ben additionally gained experience managing a trademark portfolio, establishing an open source policy, and advising on copyright issues.
 He successfully managed several disputes, including trademark opposition proceedings in Europe and domain name disputes in Asia.

-Mr. Ingvoldstad is admitted to practice in Illinois and before the U.S. Patent and Trademark Office.
-He practices in the Chicago office of Banner & Witcoff, Ltd.
+Ben is admitted to practice in Illinois and before the U.S. Patent and Trademark Office.